 Recommendations for Infant Mental Health Services

-Improving New Jersey’s Medicaid plan to allow families to access critical mental health services
+Improve New Jersey’s Medicaid plan to allow families to access critical mental health services

-Building a supply of well-trained infant mental health professionals
+Build a supply of well-trained infant mental health professionals

-Creating a statewide system of infant mental health consultants to provide services in child care settings
+Create a statewide system of infant mental health consultants to provide services in child care settings

 Infant Mental Health Services in New Jersey

 Compared to other states, New Jersey’s Medicaid plan has uneven or inconsistent coverage for critical infant mental health services for babies and their parents.
 New Jersey is one of eight states that does not cover social-emotional screening, one of 15 states that does not cover mental health consultation services in early care and education settings, and one of 10 states that does not cover dyadic (parent-child) mental health treatment.
-New Jersey Medicaid also does not cover maternal depression screening under child’s Medicaid or parenting services.
+New Jersey Medicaid also does not cover maternal depression screening under a child’s Medicaid or parenting services.

 In addition, many private health insurance plans do not provide adequate coverage for infant mental health services.
 Moreover, the availability of qualified, well-trained infant mental health professionals is in short supply, further preventing families from accessing the support and resources they need.

 Talk to your neighbors and representatives.
 Use these Talking Points to get started.